Probing Dark Matter Axions using the Hyperfine Structure Splitting of Hydrogen Atoms: Introduction

-There are many proposed and current experimental studies searching for the dark matter axions \cite{Sikivie:1983ip,Sikivie:1985yu,Tam:2011kw,Graham:2013gfa,Budker:2013hfa,Sikivie:2013laa,Rybka:2014cya,Sikivie:2014lha,TheMADMAXWorkingGroup:2016hpc,Barbieri:2016vwg,Kahn:2016aff,Yang:2016zaz,Brubaker:2016ktl,Anastassopoulos:2017ftl,Graham:2017ivz,McAllister:2017lkb,Akerib:2017uem,Du:2018uak,Marsh:2018dlj,Lawson:2019brd,Ouellet:2018beu,Arza:2019nta}.
-Giving the wide range and the uncertainties of the mass and the PQ symmetry breaking scale, multi-type complementary experiments may be helpful.
-In this paper, we propose to use the splitting of the $1S$ state of hydrogen atoms to probe the axions.
-The axion couples to the fermions and because the high energy spectrum density, atomic transitions are greatly enhanced comparing to the non-resonant processes.
-The hyperfine splitting of hydrogen $1S$ state is $0.59\times 10^{-5}$eV (see FIG.2) therefore it could be matched with the axion mass by applying a small external magnetic field.
-The induced quantum transitions then can be countable with a Stern-Gerlach apparatus (see FIG.4).
-The anthropic window may also be explored by using the splitting of the 1S triplet state (see FIG.3).
+There are many proposed and ongoing experimental studies searching for axions due to the uncertainties of axion mass \cite{Sikivie:1983ip,Sikivie:1985yu,DePanfilis:1987dk,Hagmann:1990tj,Ehret:2010mh,Tam:2011kw,Wouters:2013iya,Graham:2013gfa,Budker:2013hfa,Sikivie:2013laa,Stadnik:2013raa,Ayala:2014pea,Rybka:2014cya,Sikivie:2014lha,Santamaria:2015gro,TheMADMAXWorkingGroup:2016hpc,Barbieri:2016vwg,Kahn:2016aff,Yang:2016zaz,Brubaker:2016ktl,Anastassopoulos:2017ftl,Abel:2017rtm,Graham:2017ivz,McAllister:2017lkb,Akerib:2017uem,Du:2018uak,Marsh:2018dlj,Zhong:2018rsr,Lawson:2019brd,Ouellet:2018beu,Arza:2019nta} etc. In this paper, we propose to use splitting of the $1S$ state of hydrogen atoms to probe the DM axions.
+Axions couple to fermions.
+Because of the high energy spectrum density of the DM axions, resonant atomic transitions are greatly enhanced compared to the nonresonant effects.
+This phenomenon has been considered in \cite{Sikivie:2014lha} in a general way, and \cite{Santamaria:2015gro} later suggested using molecular oxygen to search axions with a mass of approximately 10$^{-3}$eV.
+Interestingly, the hyperfine splitting of the hydrogen $1S$ state is $0.59\times 10^{-5}$eV (see FIG.1); therefore, it could be matched with the preferred dark matter QCD axion mass by applying a small external magnetic field.
+The magnetic moment of the hydrogen atoms can be detected as the sign of atomic transitions.
+Because a flip of either the proton or the electron causes the transition of the states, this scheme works for the KSVZ axions as well.
+Thus, using the hyperfine splitting of atomic hydrogen allows us to simultaneously probe both the axion-electron and axion-proton couplings with a single transition compared to just the axion-electron couplings in earlier proposals.
+The induced quantum transitions could be counted with a Stern-Gerlach apparatus or a maser-like device (see FIG. 3,4,5).
+The anthropic window of QCD axions or axion-like particles can also be explored by splitting the 1S triplet state (see FIG. 2).